-Many buyers tend to make assumptions that are seldom valid in China, and it can be quite dangerous.
+Many buyers who are seeking to manufacture products in China tend to make assumptions about buying from Chinese suppliers that are seldom valid here, and it can be quite dangerous.

 When I started spending a lot of time in Chinese factories, what I saw blew my mind.
 A foreign buyer simply can’t imagine what is sometimes going on behind the scenes.
 I’ll say that China is the land where everything is possible… from the worst to the best.